(formerly Computers in Cardiology)

 Almost all submissions are accepted or declined solely on the basis of the separate conference program abstract, so its quality is very important.
 In most cases, the full papers are not available for review when the decisions must be made.

-If your paper is accepted, the conference program abstract will appear in the printed conference program distributed at the meeting to all attendees.
+If your submission is accepted, the conference program abstract will appear in the printed conference program distributed at the meeting to all attendees.
 The full papers are published in Computing in Cardiology and are available freely a few weeks after the meeting to a worldwide audience on-line.

 Should the conference program abstract be the same as the abstract in my full paper?